knr-at-iaac/cultivation-furniture-0.0.1/README.md

 Since the copper version didn't work, I set out to find a different solution.
 I had a 3D printer at home, so I went for a solution involving that.

+I used two different models that I found on thingiverse: 1) and 2).
+I then scaled those to the size of a wine bottle.

 ## replication (how to build it)

 ### bill of materials (what you will need)